- The Syrian-led political process to address the aspirations and concerns of the Syrian people.

 - Authorities to respect freedom of association and the right to demonstrate peacefully.

-The Friends of Syria group held a second gathering, in Istanbul on 1 April 2012, at which it agreed measures aimed at increasing support for the Syrian opposition and undermining the al-Assad regime, pledged support for Kofi Annan’s mission, and recognized the SNC as ‘a legitimate representative of all Syrians’ and ‘noted the [SNC] as the leading interlocutor of the opposition with the international community’.
+The Friends of Syria group held a second gathering in Istanbul on 1 April 2012, at which it agreed on measures aimed at increasing support for the Syrian opposition and undermining the al-Assad regime, pledged support for Kofi Annan’s mission, and recognized the SNC as ‘a legitimate representative of all Syrians’ and ‘noted the [SNC] as the leading interlocutor of the opposition with the international community.’
 The meeting did not endorse opposition calls for military aid to the anti-regime fighters in Syria.

 After months of continuing violence, on 2 August, Kofi Annan announced he was stepping down as UN-Arab League Joint Special Envoy.
-On 16 August the United Nations Security Council decided to end the UN observer mission in Syria, keeping a small UN office in the country.
+On 16 August, the United Nations Security Council decided to end the UN observer mission in Syria, keeping a small UN office.